telerik/blazor-docs/components/treelist/columns/width.md

 * When no column widths are set, the available width is distributed evenly between all treelist columns.

 * To allow the users to auto-fit the column widths to the content, enable [column resizing]({%slug treelist-columns-resize%}) - a double click on the border between the headers will have the treelist adjust the column width according to the size of the data, and header content.
+It is also possible to [auto-fit columns programmatically]({%slug treelist-columns-resize%}#autofit-columns).

 # See Also